aerial view of campanile

 Pathways to the Profession is an event series that provides learning opportunities throughout the year for all levels of social work students.
 The series includes workshops, professional development, employment prep, and graduate school prep.

-The Toni Johnson Scholars for Racial & Social Justice Program provides three programs for BSW, MSW, and PhD students in the KU School of Social Welfare.
+The Toni Johnson Scholars Program provides three programs for BSW, MSW, and PhD students in the KU School of Social Welfare.

-To learn more go to the Toni Johnson Scholars Program webpage
+To learn more, visit the Toni Johnson Scholars Program webpage

-The Sigler Family Aging Scholars Program aims to develop the next generation of leaders in the field of gerontological social work by offering an innovative, individualized, and community engaged learning opportunity to Bachelor's and Master’s students in the University of Kansas School of Social Welfare who demonstrate a passion for serving older adults through multi-level gerontology practice, policy, and research.
+The Sigler Family Aging Scholars Program aims to develop the next generation of leaders in the field of gerontological social work by offering an innovative, individualized, and community engaged learning opportunity.

 Integrated Health Scholars Program provides a value-added educational experience for exceptional clinical MSW students at KU to develop knowledge and skills in integrated mental health, substance use, and primary health care service delivery.
 Applicants must be enrolled in either the Advanced Standing MSW plan of study or the advanced year of the Traditional MSW plan of study.